Ahtesham18112011/RISCV_Implementation/README.md

 ## Implementing the RISC-V core in the VSDSquadronFM FPGA

-1. After cloning  the  repository type:
+1. clone my repository

-                        cd codes

 2. Open the terminal and go to the codes directory by typing:

                         cd codes